I don’t know anybody who really gets excited about talking about grease, do you?

 6. How do you know when you’re done greasing?

-if you didn’t grow up on a farm and you’ve never been around grease fittings, you might wonder how to know when you’ve got enough grease in there.
+If you didn’t grow up on a farm and you’ve never been around grease fittings, you might not be familiar with how to use a grease gun.
+Or you might wonder how to know when you’ve got enough grease in there.
 Well, that’s simple: When it starts coming out of the grease area, you’re done.
 Now, a lot of times I’ll be trying to watch, and the grease will be coming out on the back side.
 Yup, I look around and there’s a glob of exuded grease that looks like a slug.
-That’s just wasted grease, so you want to stop before that happens.
+That’s just wasted tractor grease, so you want to stop before that happens.

 7. What if I can’t see the grease zerk or grease area?